-Do tell him what the problem behavior was.
+- Do tell them what the problem behavior was.
 Use simple words like "No hitting.
 Hitting hurts."

-Do place her in a quiet spot -- the same place every time, if possible.
+- Do place them in a quiet spot -- the same place every time, if possible.
 For young toddlers, this may have to be a play yard or other enclosed space.

-Don't keep him there long -- the usual rule of thumb is one minute per year of age.
+- Don't keep them there long -- the usual rule of thumb is one minute per year of age.

-Do sit down with your child after timeout is over and reassure her with a hug while you "debrief" by saying something like, "We're not going to hit anymore, right?"
+- Do sit down with your child after timeout is over and reassure them with a hug while you "debrief" by saying something like, "We're not going to hit anymore, right?"

-Don't belabor what the child did wrong.
-Instead, ask her to show you how she can play nicely.
+- Don't belabor what the child did wrong.
+Instead, ask them to show you how they can play nicely.